psych-ds/psychds-docs/docs/Guides/1_getting_started.md

 ## To use Psych-DS, format your data - we'll show you how

-Psych-DS is a data standard: a system of very specific rules for how data (in this case, tables of rows and columns) should be organized on a computer.
+Psych-DS is a data standard: a system of very specific rules for how data (in this case, tables of rows and columns) should be organized as files and folders on a computer.

 To use it, you will make some (hopefully small) changes to how you format, name, and organize the data from a specific project.
 Then, you will use the [Psych-DS Validator Tool](https://psych-ds.github.io/validator/) to check your work.